Aspekt Solutions

-Bendit is a medical company focused on the development and manufacturing of innovative catheters that utilize a unique bending technology, allowing for enhanced steering capabilities in both micro diameter and traditional catheter designs.
-The company specializes in creating microcatheter devices that facilitate optimal navigation within the body, particularly in challenging anatomical areas.
-Bendit's products are designed to improve procedural efficiency by enabling healthcare professionals to reach target sites with fewer tools, thereby reducing risks and increasing the likelihood of successful outcomes.
-The organization is a joint venture comprising three experienced groups that bring expertise in production, quality and regulation, and medical development.
+Bendit is a medical company specializing in the development and manufacturing of innovative catheters that utilize a unique bending technology.
+This technology provides enhanced steering capabilities in both micro diameter and conventional catheter wires and tubes.
+The company focuses on creating microcatheter devices that enable precise navigation within the body, allowing healthcare professionals to access targeted sites with minimal tools and reduced risks.
+Bendit's products are designed to improve the success rates of medical procedures by offering peripheral and visceral microcatheters that can be shaped and directed as needed.
+The company is a joint venture formed by three experienced groups in production, quality and regulation, and medical development, bringing together expertise to advance catheter technology.

 COTA Healthcare